chisomiloks/logiistics-inventory-app/README.md

 in the main directory where the files of the application are stored to activate the virtual environment.

-You can now install Django and the other packages in the activated environment using th commands below.
+You can now install Django and the other packages in the activated environment using the commands below.
 (N/B - to exit the evironment you only need to enter the command ***exit*** and to start it up again, you rerun ***pipenv shell*** in the directory)

 2. Django
 ```